Second Life: Sex

 Some media attention has been given to sexual activity involving avatars with a childlike appearance.
 The United Kingdom and Germany are among the countries investigating new laws to combat simulated child pornography.
 The USA has attempted to pass several laws forbidding simulated child pornography; however, each one has been struck down by the US Supreme Court as an infringement on the First Amendment right to free speech.

 As of May 2007, two such countries, Germany and Belgium, have launched a police investigation into age of consent-related offenses in Second Life (including both trading of non-virtual photography and involuntary virtual sexual activity with childlike avatars by means of virtual identity theft).
 Linden Lab responded by issuing a statement that any "depiction of sexual or lewd acts involving minors" was a bannable offence.

-In France, a conservative family union, Familles de France, sued Linden Lab in June 2007, alleging that Second Life gave minors access to sexual content, including bondage, zoophilia and scatophilia, as well as gambling, and advertisements for alcohol, drugs or tobacco.
+In France, a conservative family union, Familles de France, sued Linden Lab in June 2007, alleging that Second Life gave minors access to sexual content, including bondage, zoophilia, scatophilia, and to gambling, and advertisements for alcohol, drugs and tobacco.
 Linden Lab pointed out that the virtual world is not meant for children (people under the age of 18) because of the mature content and interactions within Second Life.
 However, minors aged between 13 and 17 can access Second Life, but they will be restricted to what they can see or do based on age.
 The Second Life world is split into sections/worlds and each one is given a maturity rating similar to films: General, Moderate and Adult.
 Minors aged 13–17 can access areas with a General Rating only.Second Life Main Grid regions are rated either "General", "Moderate", or "Adult" (previously "PG", "Mature", or "Adult").
 Builds, textures, actions, animations, chat, or businesses that are of an adult nature are regulated by the Second Life Terms of Service to only occur in simulators with a Moderate or Adult rating.
 General rated sims exist as an alternative for residents who do not wish to reside in areas where adult-oriented activities and businesses are permitted.

 Linden Lab has created an Adult rated "mainland" continent named Zindra in response to its other "mainland" continents being mostly General.